alejandra-badia/postbuilder/README.md

 ## JSON Output
 The application generates a structured JSON payload based on user input.
 Example: ```json { "title": "Post Title", "slug": "post-title", "description": "...", "content": "...", "tags": [], "author": { "name": "...", "role": "...", "bio": "..." }, "metaTitle": "...", "metaDescription": "...", "featuredImage": "...", "publishPreference": "...", "specificPublishDate": "..." } ```
 The JSON is displayed in a formatted preview panel after submission.
+This output structure represents a contract that can be consumed by APIs or downstream systems.

 ---